Morning Star (British newspaper): Postwar

-In 1950 Daily Worker foreign correspondent Alan Winnington published I Saw the Truth in Korea, which provided evidence of mass graves containing thousands of corpses belonging to civilians executed by South Korean government during the Korean War.
-The paper published alleged evidence of the America's use of biological weapons during the Korean War.
+In 1950 Daily Worker foreign correspondent Alan Winnington published the pamphlet, I Saw the Truth in Korea, which provided evidence of mass graves containing thousands of corpses belonging to civilians executed by the South Korean government during the Korean War.
+The paper published alleged evidence of America's use of biological weapons during the Korean War.
 In response to Winnington's Korea reporting, Clement Attlee's cabinet discussed having Winnington executed by charging him with treason.
 However, it was instead decided to make him stateless by refusing to renew his passport.
 Phillip Knightley described Winnington as one of the most trustworthy voices of the war.

 In April 1952, the Daily Worker published photographs of a Royal Marine commando in the middle of a British military base posing with the severed human head believed to have belonged to a member of the Malayan National Liberation Army (MNLA).
 The article also included eyewitness testimonies from British personnel in Malaya alleging that it was common for British troops to behead people.
 An Admiralty spokesman accused the photographs of being forgeries and a "communist trick", though Colonial Secretary Oliver Lyttelton later confirmed to Parliament that the images were genuine.
 Lyttleton noted the decapitations were conducted by Iban headhunters by the British.
 The Daily Worker then published several more photographs of MNLA guerrillas decapitated by Ibans, including photographs of an Iban wearing a Royal Marine beret while preparing a scalp above a basket of human limbs.

 In 1956, the Daily Worker suppressed correspondent Peter Fryer's reports from the Hungarian revolution, which were favourable to the uprising.
 The paper denounced the attempted revolution as a "white terror", invoking the Horthy regime and earlier 1919–1921 period.

 By the late 1950s the paper was down to just one sheet of four pages.
 The last edition of the Daily Worker was published on Saturday 23 April 1966.
 An editorial in that final issue declared:

 "On Monday this newspaper takes its greatest step forward for many years.
 It will be larger, it will be better and it will have a new name....
 During its 36 years of life our paper has stood for all that is best in British working-class and Socialist journalism.
 It has established a reputation for honesty, courage and integrity.
 It has defended trade unionists, tenants, pensioners.
 It has consistently stood for peace.
 It has always shown the need for Socialism.
 Let all Britain see the Morning Star, the inheritor of a great tradition and the herald of a greater future".

 In February every year between 1950 and 1954, the Daily Worker held a rally at Harringay Arena in Harringay, north London, attended by about 10,000 people.
 Guests were entertained by tableaux set to music, including a performance by Paul Robeson in 1950 with a related recording on Topic Records.
 (Note: A copy of the label of the 1950 release can be seen on Harringay Online.)